-Ice Cube’s 1995 film, Friday, featuring two slacker friends in post-riot black Los Angeles (it launched the career of comedian Chris Tucker), launched a whole genre of stoner comedies.
+Ice Cube’s 1995 film, Friday, featuring two slacker friends in post-riot black Los Angeles, launched a whole genre of stoner comedies.
 Three years later Dave Chapelle co-wrote the film, Half Baked, about three stoner friends trying to make a big weed score in New York City.
-Both films borrowed heavily from the films of the Latino comedy duo, Cheech and Chong, which made a series of stoner films from the late 1970s through the 1980s.
-Above all, both Friday (and its sequels) and Half Baked represented refreshing takes on Black American social life on film in the 1990s when films such as Juice (1992) and Menace II Society (1993), with their gritty and violent depictions of gang life in LA and New York, dominated.
+Both films borrowed heavily from the films of the Latino comedy duo, Cheech and Chong, who made a series of stoner films from the late 1970s through the 1980s.
+Both Friday (and its sequels) and Half Baked represented refreshing takes on Black American social life on film in the 1990s when films such as Juice (1992) and Menace II Society (1993), with their gritty and violent depictions of gang life in Los Angeles and New York, dominated.

 The film is directed and scripted by Kagiso Lediga, a regular on South Africa’s stand-up comedy circuit and also an accomplished screen actor.
 The film was shot in three weeks.
 Lediga first wrote the script of Matwetwe some twenty years ago while studying at the University of Cape Town, also a time when he was fascinated by marijuana.
 It just happened that in 2018, South Africa legalized the use of marijuana for medicinal purposes, after many decades of propaganda about marijuana’s supposed harm to humanity.